AbdullahFarooq0/Basic-FlynnTaxonomy-EducationalTool/README.md

 Currently there is no web app to act as an educational tool to simulate flynn taxonomy architecture.
 This webapp is doing some basic operations, but needs further improvement.
 You can use it for your projects, and you can add more complex concepts like pixel processing, and dataset operations on different architectures.
 There are many aspects to it, this project may act as a foundation for further improvement.

 Note: Images in the webapp are AI generated, you can change them.
+Zip file contains images and pycache folder as well.